mercadopago/devsite-docs/guides/plugins/woocommerce/integration.en.md

 Done!
 With this you can capture the payments you receive in WooCommerce with your Mercado Pago account.

+> Find all the information about your credentials in our [FAQs](https://www.mercadopago.com.ar/developers/en/guides/faqs/credentials/).

 ![Credentials flow](/images/woocomerce/es_woo_credenciales.gif)

 > WARNING